What we do

 The GCF commercial standards for government define how all government departments should operate commercially to ensure consistency of commercial behaviours and purchasing across government.

-We will continuously improve our processes by assessing ourselves against the standards and sharing best practice.
+We will continually improve our processes by assessing ourselves against the standards and sharing best practice.

 Career opportunities and professional development